matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 knowing of, and anticipating a malicious server's existence.
 This is a fact which has already presented major problems in Matrix's history.

-This propsal does not just aim to remove the risk of spam joins for members from the same server, but also spam joins from many servers at the same time.
+This proposal does not just aim to remove the risk of spam joins for members from the same server, but also spam joins from many servers at the same time.
 While it is seen as technically difficult to acquire user accounts from a large number of Matrix homeservers, it is still possible and has happened before.
 For example, servers could become compromised with a common exploit in a server